My friend asked if I was interested in training for a marathon.

 It was cold.

-My roommate that was going to do it with me snapped his ankle on a curb while training.
+My roommate snapped his ankle on a curb while training.

 I kept training.

-My friend told me that a great goal was to get my time under 4 hours.
+My friend told me that a significant goal was to get my time under 4 hours.

 I kept training.